KooperL/marketo-developer.en/help/rest-api/programs.md

 Engagement programs may be parents to each other type of program, while Default, Event and Event with Webinar may only be parents to Email programs.

-Programs will always have a channel, and will derive the possible set up Program Member Statuses from the channel which they were created with, which can be retrieved with the Get Channels API.
+Programs always have a channel, They derive the possible set up Program Member Statuses from the channel which they were created with, which can be retrieved with the Get Channels API.
 A program may also have a set of associated tags.
 Tags are customizable fields which can be configured to be optional or required for any given type of program, which will have a value selected from a list configured in Marketo Admin.

 ## Query